ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 > [!WARNING]
 > **Use the Debian template credentials to access this new VM**\
-> At this point, to access your `bkpserver` VM you will have to use the same credentials set up in the VM template.
+> At this point, to access your `bkpserver` VM you have to use the same credentials set up in the Debian VM template.

 #### Setting a proper hostname string